Hand surgery

 Consultant Plastic Surgeon

-He runs general plastic surgery, skin cancer, breast surgery and hand surgery clinics at Queen Victoria Hospital, and in Dartford and Horsham.
+He runs general plastic surgery, skin cancer, breast surgery and hand surgery clinics at Queen Victoria Hospital.
 He has a special interest in Hand Surgery, especially rheumatoid hands and nerve reconstruction.

 Consultant Plastic Surgeon